designerwannabe/Materialistic/docs/index.md

 * New Material Palettes
 * Foundation Styles
-* Material Design :heart_eyes:
+* Material Design
-* A lot of room to improve.  :confounded:
+* A lot of room to improve.

 ### Why did you made it?